Omerrj/Car-Dealer-Company-Project/README.md

 # Car-Dealer-Company-Project
 Team Project for ACP Subject using java language

+## Description
+This project is for a car dealer company, through which you can sell, buy, rent and order cars.
+The Customers can be people and other car companies.

 ## Requirements
 ### Company
 - Read, Add, Remove and Edit cars in list of available cars for sale